 Introduced by Google in May 2009, rich snippets have helped users find a lot of information on the SERP (search engine results page) itself, without having to visit any sites.
 This information may include, ratings, votes, read time, calories, etc.

 Check out this video to know more about Rich Snippets.

 3. Google AI Algorithms like RankBrain

-RankBrain is a machine learning-based search algorithm which helps Google process search queries and provides more relevant, contextual results to users, based on the intent of search.
+RankBrain is a machine learning-based search algorithm that helps Google process search queries and provides more relevant, contextual results to users, based on the intent of the search.